andyw8/mocha_to_rspec/README.md

 It does not handle _every_ conversion, but should get you most of the way there.

-You might it useful to use this alongside [rspec-multi-mock]
+You might find it useful to use this alongside [rspec-multi-mock]

 [mocha]: https://github.com/freerange/mocha
 [rspec-mocks]: https://github.com/rspec/rspec-mocks